eEcoLiDAR/laserchicken/docs/index.rst

    from laserchicken import compute_features compute_features(point_cloud, neighborhoods, targets, ['std_z','mean_z','slope'], volume)

 Features can be parameterized.
-If you need different parameters for them then their defaults you need to register them with these prior to using them.
+If you need different parameters than their defaults you need to register them with these prior to using them.

 Example of adding a few parameterized band ratio features on different attributes::